 To whip up our dairy-free chocolate caramel protein ice cream, we start by freezing chunks of banana, which have a creamy texture that is perfect for blending into frozen desserts.

-Then, all you have to do is add two scoops of Openfit Plant-Based Protein Shake, unsweetened almond milk, and pure caramel extract to a food processor.
+Then, all you have to do is add two scoops of Openfit Plant-Based Nutrition Shake, unsweetened almond milk, and pure caramel extract to a food processor.